placrosse/agildata-zero/tutorial.md

 For each column where encryption is required it is necessary to include the column in this configuration section and specify the encryption scheme to be used (currently only `AES` is supported) along with the initialization vector (iv) and key.
 It is not necessary to provide configuration information for columns in the table that will not be encrypted.

+Here is the encryption schema for our tutorial database, ommitting the keys and initialization vectors.

 ```xml
 <schema name="zero">
 	<table name="user">